Resettlement and humanitarian admission - Ireland

 Identification and referral of refugees for a) resettlement programmes b) humanitarian admission programmes c) community sponsorship programmes

-In the case of (a) and (c), United Nations High Commissioner for Refugees (UNHCR) in cooperation with partner organisations at the local level.
+For (a) and (c), United Nations High Commissioner for Refugees (UNHCR), in cooperation with partner organisations at the local level.

-In the case of humanitarian admissions, referrals are made to IRPP by a partner organisation (The Open Community for 2025), based on established criteria which are set out later in this document.
+For humanitarian admissions, referrals are made to the IRPP by a partner organisation (The Open Community for 2025), based on established criteria.

 Selection of refugees for a) resettlement programmes b) humanitarian admission programmes c) community sponsorship programmes